You should watch these movies right now.

 Looking for some spooky—but not too spooky—Halloween entertainment for the little ones?
 Look no further than Netflix, which just so happens to be an absolute trove of holiday-related content, no matter what you're looking for.

 Get ready to pop some popcorn, maybe drizzle some candy corn on it, and dim the lights!
 We've got the best Halloween movies for kids for your whole family.
 And you can find most of these titles right on Netflix.
-And once you've exhausted that stash of movies, we list some of the best family halloween movies across time—titles you may find on Amazon Prime, or other streaming services.
+And once you've exhausted that stash of movies, we list some of the best family halloween movies across time—titles you may find on Prime Video, or other streaming services.

 Keep reading for the best kids Halloween movies and shows that your entire family will love watching together!